-The Company accounted for the acquisition of Enertopia as an asset acquisition.
+The Company accounted for the acquisition of Enertopia's Clayton Valley Lithium Claystone Project (the "Enertopia Project") as an asset acquisition.
 Judgement was required to determine that the application of this accounting treatment was appropriate for the transaction.
-Including the determination that Enertopia was not considered a business under IFRS 3 - Business Combinations as it did not have significant inputs, processes and outputs, that together constitute a business.
+This included the determination that the Enertopia Project was not considered a business under IFRS 3, Business Combinations as it did not have significant inputs, processes and outputs, that together constitute a business.